NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 5. The layout of the motors should be roughly symmetric, but it doesn’t need to be precisely so.
 6. I recommend centering your board shape on Eagle’s origin.
 It will make it easier to place parts symmetrically.

-To verify that you have the dimensions correct, please add dimension elements to your board in tDocu.
-You need these four dimensions (all in mm of course):
+To verify that you have the dimensions correct, please add dimension elements to your board in `tDocu`.
+You need these four dimensions (all in mm, of course):

 1. The width of your board at its widest point.
 2. The height of your board at its highest point.
 3. The diameter of the opening for your motors (should be 8.4mm).
 You can also do the radius.
 4. The thickness of the thinnest part of the “arm” that goes around your motors (should be > 1.5mm).
-5. The width of gap between the tips of the "arms" that go around your motors.
+5. The width of gap between the tips of the "arms" that go around your motors (> 2mm).

 ### Configure Eagle